 – Initial consultation.
-We will meet and discuss your aspirations for your garden and offer advice.
+Following a telephone call, we will meet and discuss your aspirations for your garden and Andrew will offer advice and suggestions.
 This consultation is charged at £50 for a local visit of around one hour and is payable in advance of our meeting.
-If you feel you may not be local or might require a longer visit then I’ll be happy to advise.
+If you feel you may not be local or might require a longer visit to discuss plans for your garden without necessarily progressing to a full design, then I’ll be happy to advise during the call.
 After the meeting, you will receive a fee proposal showing how you can expect the project to proceed.
-It is normal to commit to the survey and outline plan, with other items following on as needed.
+Every project is different, so we may agree to a less involved approach than that outlined below.

 – Survey.
 For larger and more complex sites it may be necessary to use the services of a dedicated surveyor to get the level of accuracy required to produce an accurate plan.
-For most gardens, the area will be surveyed by Andrew.
+In most cases the area will be surveyed by Andrew, including all levels.
 A design brief will be agreed to underpin all stages of the design process to ensure we find the best solution for you.

 – Outline plan.
-This is usually the most time consuming stage as it requires development of ideas to arrive at the correct solution for your outdoor space.
-The design is then drawn up into scaled plans and elevations, supported by 3D images and images to convey the mood of the design being proposed.
+This requires development of ideas to arrive at the correct solution for your outdoor space.
+The design is then drawn up into a scaled plan, supported by 3D images and images to convey the mood of the design being proposed.
 This plan does not contain details such as dimensions or specific plants.
 These are included later.
-The plan may also come with some estimated prices so you have an idea of the final cost of the project – and so we may make any necessary changes at this relatively early stage.
+An approximate build cost is calculated so we may make any necessary changes at this relatively early stage.

 – Details.
 Construction plans are essential for the contractor to build the garden.
 These may be supported by section details if we are proposing any unusual constructions within the scheme.
 The package will include all of the information for the contractor to give you an accurate estimate or quotation for the work.